-Let me back up a little: Myron was born with Leber’s Congenital Amaurosis, a genetic condition that damaged his retinas while he was still in the womb.
-He was mostly home-schooled by his mom, Mary, who did a great job teaching him in spite of the vision problem.
-This included copying a single, simple math problem per page of paper with a wide tip black magic marker.
-If Myron held his nose almost down on the paper he could see just enough to work the problem.
-As the years went by, Myron’s vision decreased.
-By the time it was time for algebra his mom had to tape several pages together to give room for the algebra problem!
+Let me give you a little background…..Myron was born with a genetic eye condition called Leber’s Congenital Amaurosis, which damaged his retinas while he was still in the womb.
+He was mostly home schooled by his mom, Mary, who did an outstanding job teaching him in spite of his vision problem.
+Among many other innovative things, this included copying a single, simple math problem on a full size sheet of paper with a wide tipped black magic marker.
+If Myron held his nose almost down on the paper, he had just enough side vision out of one eye to work the problem.
+When the time came for algebra, Mary had to tape several pieces of paper together to give room for the algebra problem!

-When Myron was 15 he began wondering what he could do in life with his disability.
-Mary well remembers him lying on the couch, extremely discouraged about his chances for gainful employment.
-But he was very determined that he didn’t want to sit at home and “collect a check” from the government.
+As the years went by, Myron’s vision slowly decreased even more.
+When he was 15 he began wondering in earnest what he could do in life with his disability.
+Mary well remembers him crying on the couch one day, extremely discouraged about his chances for gainful employment.
+But he was very determined that he didn’t want to sit at home and depend on a check from the government to survive.

 By this time Myron usually had another young guy or two helping him.
-I remember them building mats in the snow trying to finish an order.
-You can’t wear much for gloves when you are putting nuts onto bolts; he would come in at night with a distinct line on his wrist where his jacket stopped.
+I remember well one winter the guys were working in the snow trying to finish up an order.
+And you can’t wear much in the way of gloves when you put the nuts on the carriage bolts.
+Myron would come in the evening with a distinct line on his wrist where his jacket stopped.
 His hands were red and raw from there down.